Connectivity Infrastructure Plan

 Hello, Please can you share the full suite of survey questions with me if possible - word doc or pdf is fine.
 It would just allow a bit more thinking time before making a response.
 Kind Regards, Laura Emmerson

-LE asked about 3 years ago
+LE asked almost 4 years ago

 Thank you for your query.
 We have now uploaded a pdf version of the survey onto the dedicated Your Voice page.
 You can view and download the survey here: Connectivity Plan - Questionnaire (amazonaws.com) or by going to the Documents section and Additional documents folder on the Your Voice page: www.yourvoice.westyorks-ca.gov.uk/connectivity.